CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

   - The full receiver name. (deprecated: When a report does not get routed to a receiver this value will be `"null"`)
 - observations
   - A list of observations each containing a list of its mapped conditions
-- originalObsevations
+- (deprecated) originalObservations
-  - A list of observations in the originally submitted report, before any filters were run
+  - (deprecated) A list of observations in the originally submitted report, before any filters were run
+- filteredObservations
+  - A list of observations that were filtered from the bundle during filtering
 - bundleSize
   - Length of the bundle JSON string
 - messageId